 The window for stopping a runaway climate crisis is closing rapidly.
 Europeans and communities across the globe are increasingly suffering from extreme weather events such as droughts, heatwaves, floodings and forest fires.
 Meanwhile the loss of ecosystems and biodiversity continues apace, endangering our livelihoods and further amplifying the impacts of the climate emergency.
 To compound matters, we are grappling with the lasting impacts of the Covid-19 pandemic, war on our borders, and a cost of living crisis driven by our fossil fuel dependency.

-Amidst these challenging times, the 2024 EU elections provide the chance to formulate a coherent response - and offer people hope for a safer, more equitable future.
+Amidst these challenging times, the new European Parliament’s term (2024-2029) provides the chance to formulate a coherent response - and offer people hope for a safer, more equitable future.
 With the right actions, political leaders hold the power to improve the wellbeing and safety of people across the globe, and increase Europe’s autonomy and resilience.

 In 2019, the EU elections triggered the inception of the European Green Deal - a meaningful step towards tackling the twin climate and biodiversity crises.
 Following the 2024 EU elections, political leaders must build on this vision, and ensure all sectors and systems finally become part of the transition.